faithvoid/addon.medusa/README.md

 ## Issues:
 - Some videos WILL crash your Xbox if they're too high-quality.
 This isn't the fault of the script, the Xbox is very picky about what files it's fine with (64MB and a Pentium III isn't a lot to work with).
 Look for specifically 360p/480p files where available.
+- In a similar manner, some videos will just play as audio in the background.
+This also isn't the fault of the script, the Xbox just doesn't handle certain codecs well.
+Try a different file format or encode!
 - You tell me.

 ## TODO: